Nathan-Andrews/handwritten-digit-recognition-NN/README.md

 Instructions and examples on how to use your project.
 Include screenshots or code snippets if applicable.

 ## Contact
-Ways to get in touch with you for further questions or contributions.
-For example:

 css
 Copy code
 Your Name - andrewsnathan2003@gmail.com